-Coutonahais:
+Coutonahais (François Langer):

 Coutonahais or Coutonaha, described as a "Half Breed", was one of the NWC men previously captured by the HBC Sheriff at Pembina and imprisoned at Fort Douglas.
-Pierre St. Germain later testifies that at the Battle of Seven Oaks that "one Cotonohaye had the governor's double-barreled gun; that another, whose name he does not recollect, had his pistols; and that he recognized several articles of the clothes of the gentlemen killed, worn by other Half-Breeds".
-Coton-nah-hais was the Chippewa name for Langé or Langer.
+Pierre St. Germain later testifies that at the Battle of Seven Oaks that "one Cotonohaye had the governor's double-barreled gun; that another, whose name he does not recollect, had his pistols; and that he recognized several articles of the clothes of the gentlemen killed, worn by other Half-Breeds".32 Coton-nah-hais was the Chippewa name for Langé or Langer.
 This man is likely Francois Langer born in 1794.
-He was married to Marguerite George (Sioux) born in 1796.
+He was married to Marguerite George (Sioux) born in 1796 on the prairie.
+The Langer family is recorded in the Red River Census during the years 1833 to 1844.